zcvele/OfficeDocs-SkypeForBusiness/Teams/meeting-themes.md

 ## Add multiple meeting themes to a policy (Public Preview)

 Adding multiple themes to each policy gives your organizers more options, allowing them to select the appropriate branding for different meetings.
+You can upload a maximum of 5 themes to each policy.

 To add multiple meeting themes to a policy, follow these steps: